Bill-A/agilefoo/README.md

 agileFoo is an open source RoR project to fulfill several goals:

 To explore and learn agile development and agile testing.
-To do so, then download the code.
+To do so, download the code.
 Explore, Learn and share.
 There are numerous opportunities to enhance this project with new features.
 So, write some user stories, write some tests and then write some code.
 After all, this is a lab to explore and learn testing: TDD, BDD, ATDD and Exploratory Testing.
 The exploration and learning will center upon tests written in Rspec (see the spec | features directory), Cucumber (see the features directory) and Capybara.

 And it serves as an utility app to save and share links, much like bit.ly (bitmarks) or reddit, but agile related.
 And ... it is a place to discuss the 'values', 'principles' and 'practices' of agile software development.